wp-plugins/contexture-page-security/readme.txt

 Tags: security, permissions, users, groups, page, post Requires at least: 3.0.0
 Tested up to: 3.0.0
-Stable tag: 1.0.0
+Stable tag: 1.0.1

 Allows admins to restrict access to posts, pages, or entire sections of a site to approved user groups.

 == Description ==

-Contexture Page Security (CPS) adds some much-needed "page security" to WordPress.
+Page Security by Contexture (PSC) adds some much-needed "page security" to WordPress.
 With Contexture Page Security you can now limit access to posts, pages, or entire sections of your website.

-Easily create "Members-only" sections of your site with CPS' built-in "Registered Users" smart group - or create your own custom user groups to limit access only to users that you want.
+Easily create "Members-only" sections of your site with PSC' built-in "Registered Users" smart group - or create your own custom user groups to limit access only to users that you want.
 Any security restrictions you add are automatically inherited by sub-pages, enabling you to quickly secure entire sections of your site with plenty of flexibility.

-CPS also applies your security settings to menu links, RSS feeds, and blog post excerpts as well, ensuring your secure content doesn't accidentally creep onto your site because of an overlooked WordPress option.
+PSC also applies your security settings to menu links, RSS feeds, and blog post excerpts as well, ensuring your secure content doesn't accidentally creep onto your site because of an overlooked WordPress option.

-CPS is simple and easy to use.
+PSC is simple and easy to use.
 Visible changes made to the Dashboard are:

 1. Two new options are located under the Users category.
 This includes "Groups" and "Add Group".
 1. A "Restrict Access" sidebar is available when editing any page or post.